 Instead of seeking "liminal" spaces, D.N.'s work is a frequently trippy electrical flicker between light and dark binaries, provoking both comic reactions through ostensibly bleak subject matter and sincere pathos in the face of sentimentalism or absurdity.

 D.N. is a programmer for The Slamdance Film Festival and was the Co-Director of The Big Muddy Film Festival from 2009-2012.

-d.n. williams is a sometimes-scholar, an accidental curator, and a definite solitary wanderer.
-He grew up in an old stone farmhouse with a rural-route mailbox, on the border between a trailer park and a hay field.
+D.N. grew up rural poor in an old stone farm house, with a rural-route mailbox, between a trailer park and a hay field.

-These works have been official selections both internationally and domestically at the Antimatter Film Festival, The Berlin International Director's Lounge, Athens International Film + Video Festival, and Experiments In Cinema, among others. d.n.'s written criticism (when he's decided to share it) has been presented for the Society for Cinema and Media Studies, Popular Culture/American Culture Associations, and at the Visible Evidence Documentary Conference.
+His written criticism on film and television has been presented for the Society for Cinema and Media Studies, Popular Culture/American Culture Associations, and at the Visible Evidence Documentary Conference.